MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 #### Database firewalls

 - Firewalls deny access to traffic by default.
 The only traffic allowed should originate from specific applications or web servers that need to access the data.
 - You should also deploy a web application firewall.
-This is because attacks such as SQL injection attacks directed at a web application can be used to filtrate or delete data from the database.
+This is because attacks such as SQL injection attacks directed at a web application can be used to exfiltrate or delete data from the database.

 #### Database hardening